project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/index.md

 ---

-## Plan, Install, and Configure Sunbird
+## Plan, Install and Configure Sunbird
 The deployment of Sunbird in a live environment requires several distributed components.
-Before you start installation, check and decide the following:
+Before you start tinstallation, check and decide the following:

 ### Size and Verify Your Environment